 All marriage records are a matter of public record.
 The one exception is for those enrolled in Washington State's

 Address Confidentiality program.
-Once a license is recorded, it cannot be "unrecorded."
-If you need copies of your marriage license, visit us in person or mail your copy request form to the
+Once an applicaitonor certificate is recorded, it cannot be "unrecorded."
+If you need copies of your marriage certificate, visit us in person or mail your copy request form to the

 Kitsap County Auditor's Office.